 More than back surgery — total spine care

 The pain and stress of dealing with a back condition can make it hard to live the way you'd like.
-The doctors of the Spine Surgery Center at Tufts Medical Center in downtown Boston are highly experienced in treating patients with spinal conditions ranging from tumors to spinal stenosis.
+The doctors of the Spine Surgery Program at Tufts Medical Center in downtown Boston are highly experienced in treating patients with spinal conditions ranging from tumors to spinal stenosis.

 Our team includes some of the best neurosurgeons in the country.
 However, we oversee, prescribe and manage both surgical and nonsurgical treatments — whatever it takes to make you feel better.
 And, we work with our colleagues in Physiatry, Pain Management and Orthopedics in the Tufts MC Spine Center to ensure that you receive the best possible treatment for your unique spine condition.

 The Spine Surgery Center offers a full spectrum of diagnostic and treatment options for people with back problems, such as: